-Transferring to The Bahamas
+Transferring to the CHTM

-On completion of all Level I courses, the student is expected to transfer to the Bahamas to continue the remaining two years on a full-time basis.
-Students may be allowed to trail a maximum of two courses excluding ECON1005, ECON1003 or ECON1004, and ACCT1003 for transfer to the Bahamas.
-Year I students who are registered part-time, may in Year II of Level I register for any of the following courses, for which exemption will be automatically granted: MGMT2008, MKTG2001 (Formerly MGMT2003), MGMT2023, and MGMT3048.
+On completion of all Level I courses, the student is expected to transfer to the CHTM in The Bahamas to continue the remaining two years on a full-time basis.
+Year I students who are registered part-time, may in Year II of Level I register for any of the following courses, for which exemption will be automatically granted: MGMT2008, MKTG2001 (formerly MGMT2003), MGMT2023, and MGMT3048.